 Also, thyroid disorders, anemia, even chronic illness or the use of certain medications, can also cause hair loss in women, and these problems often go undiagnosed.

-When we first see female patients at the Toronto Hair Transplant Centre, we always want to rule out any possible medical problems before we recommend possible treatments and certainly before considering a transplant as an option.
+When we first see female patients at the Toronto Hair Transplant Centre, we always want to rule out any possible medical problems that you have assessed with your family doctor before we recommend possible treatments and certainly before considering a transplant as an option.

 We have treated and advised many women with hair loss and, in some cases, hair transplantation may not be the best treatment option.
-A consultation will allow Dr. Huber or Dr. Jones to assess your current status, seek pathology tests and advise you of a hair loss treatment program that considers both your current and future hair loss.
+A consultation will allow Dr. Huber or Dr. Jones to assess your current status, review your pathology test results and advise you of a hair loss treatment program that considers both your current and future hair loss.

 Female Hair Loss - Day Of Surgery

-We’re getting some cases documented from our revolutionary fourth-generation FUE procedure.
+We’ve documented some cases from our revolutionary fourth-generation FUE procedure.

 This procedure allows us to perform minimal scar hair transplants without having to shave the patient’s entire head.
 This is a huge step forward for women and patients with long hair who just can’t shave their entire heads.
 The hair will grow back at your donor site and you’ll have new hair growing where you’re currently experiencing thinness and balding.